ssc-sp/datahub-portal/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Added `!` to the type prefix if change is a breaking change (i.e., requires minor or major version bump)
 - [ ] Targeted the correct branch (see [External Collaboration](https://github.com/fsdh-pfds/.github/blob/main/CONTRIBUTING.md#external-collaboration))
 - [ ] ensured that my code follows coding standards
-- [ ] written tests and theyre passing
+- [ ] written tests and they're passing

 ### Reviewers Checklist